lele1001/AOHW-334/README.md

 # Benchmark for Xilinx AI Engine

 ## Info & Description
-This repository contains the source code of the Project "Versal System Exploration: Benchmark suite for AI Engine"
+This repository contains the source code of the Project "Versal System Exploration: Benchmark suite for AI Engine".

 **Supervisor**: Prof. Davide Conficconi